-If on the other hand, the exit is due to exhaustion of the for list as described above, i. e. by one of the above statements 'GOTO' ELEMENT EXHAUSTED, the value of the controlled variable is undefined after the exit.
+If on the other hand, the exit is due to exhaustion of the for list as described above, the value of the controlled variable is undefined after the exit.

 4.6.6.
 Goto Leading into a For Statement

 The effect of a goto statement, outside a for statement, which refers to a label within the for statement, is undefined.